-- Attach the AC/DC adapter to the DC-In jack on the right of the computer, connect the AC power cord to the AC/DC adapter and then plug the AC power cord into an outlet (make sure you use the adapter when first setting up the computer, as to safeguard the computer during shipping the battery will be locked to not power the system until first connected to the AC/DC adapter). - 2.
-Raise the lid/LCD to a comfortable viewing angle. - 3.
+- 1. Attach the AC/DC adapter to the DC-in jack on the left of the computer. - Plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter (make sure you use the adapter when first setting up the computer, as to safeguard the computer during shipping the battery will be locked to not power the system until first connected to the AC/DC adapter). - 3.
+Raise the lid/LCD to a comfortable viewing angle. - 4.
 Press the power button to turn "On".